rtCamp/learn/React-Developer/README.md

-# Front - End Engineer Assignment
+# React Developer Assignment

 The Challenge
 -------------

-1. Download the [Assignment File](https://github.com/rtCamp/hiring-assignments/raw/master/Frontend-Engineer/FrontEnd-Developer-Assignment.zip) and extract the PSD file.
-2. Create a static webpage based on the PSD file.
-3. Add interactivity to the static page with the help of JavaScript or JavaScript Libraries.
-4. Use of any front-end frameworks will be an added advantage.
+- Create a simple blog theme using **React** and **WP REST API.**
+  - Header - Brand Logo, Header Menu
+  - Footer - Brand Logo, Footer Menu
+  - Home - Should Display Latest # Posts ( Title and excerpt only ) with pagination
+  - Single - Display post with full content
+  - Category - Display Latest # Posts with pagination
+  - Should be SEO friendly (server-side rendering)
+  - Use semantic markup.
+- You can free to use any design.
+Keeping design minimal and clean is advised.

 Web Hosting for Demo purpose
 ----------------------------

 For all coding challenges below, you will need a web host to showcase your working demo.
 You can use free web hosting for your demo.
-Microsoft Azure, Google Cloud, Amazon AWS – all offer free trial plan.
+Heroku, Amazon AWS, Digital Ocean, Google Cloud, – all offer a free trial plan.
 You can use any of these cloud providers or simply any free web hosting.

 Guidelines
 ----------

-1. Use of Google is allowed & encouraged. 😉
+- Use of Google is allowed & encouraged 😉
-2. You are also free to use 3rd party libraries / frameworks but, please mention them if used.
-3. Your code should be uploaded on Github.
+- Your code should be uploaded on Github
+- Use Webpack
+- Use of ES6 or greater is recommended
+- Use of SCSS/LESS will have extra points.
+- Use of unit-tests is a big plus

 Coding Guidelines
 -----------------

 Before you start with the assignment, please note down our common minimum requirements.
 Below are links shared to assist you with the coding guidelines.

 1. [HTML coding standard](https://make.wordpress.org/core/handbook/best-practices/coding-standards/html/)
 2. [CSS Coding standard](https://make.wordpress.org/core/handbook/best-practices/coding-standards/css/)